x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-in-place-ediscovery-search.md

 New-MailboxSearch "HRCase090116" -StartDate "01/01/2015" -EndDate "12/31/2015" -SourceMailboxes  alexd,sarad -SearchQuery 'From:alexd@contoso.com AND To:sarad@contoso.com' -MessageTypes Email -TargetMailbox "Discovery Search Mailbox" -IncludeUnsearchableItems -LogLevel Full
 ```

-After using the Shell to create an In-Place eDiscovery search, you have to start the search by using the **Start-MailboxSearch** cmdlet to copy messages to the discovery mailbox specified in the  _TargetMailbox_ parameter.
+After using Exchange Online PowerShell to create an In-Place eDiscovery search, you have to start the search by using the **Start-MailboxSearch** cmdlet to copy messages to the discovery mailbox specified in the  _TargetMailbox_ parameter.
 For details, see [Copy eDiscovery Search Results to a Discovery Mailbox](https://technet.microsoft.com/library/bff2ce89-9e6f-494a-bd6a-2f2011507845.aspx).

 For detailed syntax and parameter information, see [New-MailboxSearch](https://technet.microsoft.com/library/74303b47-bb49-407c-a43b-590356eae35c.aspx).